Apple.com/bill

 • Family Sharing: Charges made by family members sharing your Apple ID.

 These charges may appear as "apple.com/bill" on your statement, sometimes accompanied by additional identifiers like "ITUNES.COM/BILL" or "APPLE.COM/BILL."
 The generic nature of this descriptor is designed to protect your privacy by not disclosing specific details of your purchases.
+Apple may combine multiple purchases into a single billing charge, which can sometimes make transactions difficult to recognize immediately.

 1. Review Your Purchase History